Accessibility Tools

 • Trauma (fracture)

-• Increased stress such as overuse and overweight
+• Increased stress such as overuse or overweight

-• Inflammation (rheumatoid arthritis)
+• Inflammatory disease (rheumatoid arthritis)

 What are the Symptoms of Knee Arthritis?